-In order to pursue a minor in sustainability studies, students should file a Program of Study, in consultation with the Director of Academic Sustainability Programs (Dr. Nanette Chadwick, firstname.lastname@example.org), as early as possible.
+In order to pursue a minor in sustainability studies, students should file a Program of Study, in consultation with the Director of Academic Sustainability Programs as early as possible.
+As of March 2020, please email Dr. Giovanna Summerfield, College of Liberal Arts Associate Dean for Educational Affairs (with assistance from Melissa Adams, CLA Director of Student Services).
 The Program of Study is ideally completed within the first semester of taking courses toward the minor.
 The completion and filing of the Program of Study is a prerequisite to enrolling in the senior capstone class.

 Requirements-15 Semester Hours